-All staff responsible for children will keep a behaviour communication log to record incidents of positive and inappropriate behaviour.
+All staff responsible for students will keep a behaviour communication log to record incidents of positive and inappropriate behaviour.
 This will be logged on Phoenix.
 Where appropriate this will be shared with relevant staff and parents.
-Class teachers are responsible for keeping up to date records regarding behaviour of students in their class.
+Class teachers are responsible for keeping up-to-date records regarding the behaviour of students in their class.

-Behaviour ladders are progressive, fair and have the welfare and well-being of the child as an underlying priority.
-Students are always made aware of what of they have done, how they can move forward, what the next step consequence maybe and time to reflect.
+The behaviour is progressive, fair and has the welfare and well-being of the child as an underlying priority.
+Students are always made aware of what they have done, how they can move forward, what the next step consequence may be and given time to reflect.